-Zotov, Konstantin Vasilievich
+Zotov, Konstantin Vasilevich

-Born Moscow, Russian Empire, 1906; died Moscow, 1990
+Born 1906, Moscow, Russian Empire; died 1990, Moscow, USSR

-Konstantin Zotov trained at the First Exemplary Printing House in Moscow from 1919-1925 under the tutelage of S.V.
+Konstantin Vasilevich Zotov was a Soviet-based graphic artist, poster artist, animation artist and the designer and illustrator of children's books and magazines.
+From 1919-1925, Zotov trained at the First Exemplary Printing House in Moscow under the tutelage of artists S.V.
 Gerasimov and I.N.
 Pavlov.
-Starting in 1942, he began to exhibit his work professionally.
+Starting in 1942, Zotov began to exhibit professionally.
 One of his posters from 1934, Liuboi krestianin-kolkhoznik ili edinolichnik imeet teper’ vozmozhnost’ zhit’ po-chelovecheski [Every collective farm peasant or individual farmer now has the opportunity to live like a human being], established the image of the Stalinist-era collective farm family and it helped emphasize the model of a farm woman in the Soviet Union.
-This poster also presents a trusting picture of the collective farm workers’ acculturation and improved material circumstances, seemingly brought about through Soviet policies.
-Zotov contributed illustrations to the newspaper Molodoi Leninets [Young Leninist] (1925) and to the youth-based journals Ogon’ki [Twinkles], Zor’ka (1927-1934) and Veseliye kartinky [Funny Pictures] (1961-1964).
-He also worked at the Moscow animation studio Soyuzmu'ltfil'm from 1944 to 1951.
+Aesthetically, the artist tended to concentrate on the themes of youth and agriculture in his poster designs.
+Zotov also designed posters for the People's Commissariat of Health.

 Sources & Citations

-Victoria E. Bonnell, Iconography of Power: Soviet Political Posters under Lenin and Stalin (Berkeley: University of California Press, 1997), 118-120, 252-253.
-(Analysis of Zotov's Liuboi krestianin-kolkhoznik ili edinolichnik imeet teper' vozmozhnost' zhit' po-chelovecheski from 1934)
+Bonnell, V. E. (1999).
+Iconography of power: Soviet political posters under Lenin and Stalin.
+Berkeley: University of California Press. (pp. 118-120, 252-253; Analysis of Zotov's 1934 Liuboi krestianin-kolkhoznik ili edinolichnik imeet teper' vozmozhnost' zhit' po-chelovecheski)